Desk with Laptop, Calculator, Files and small model of house with epc colours

-At the time of writing the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-The much anticipated RDSAP 10 update is due in Q1 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
+This updates to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+In addition, government consulations indicate future changes to the format of EPCs and minimum rating levels required for priate rental properties.
+Methods for improving EPC ratings may therefore change in the future.

-Ideally, assessment methodology should be applied equally to a single building by any energy assessor, and result in a pretty consistent rating, and to support this ideal, the occasional auditing of EPCs was introduced in 2018 by the Government approved accreditation schemes.
+Ideally, assessment methodology would be applied equally to a single building by any energy assessor, and result in a pretty consistent rating, and to support this ideal, the occasional auditing of EPCs was introduced in 2018 by the Government approved accreditation schemes.

-before 1900, 1900-1929, 1930-1949, 1950-1966, 1967-1975, 1976-1982, 1983-1990, 1991-1995, 1996-2002, 2003-2006, 2007-2011, 2012 onwards
+prior to 1900, 1900-1929, 1930-1949, 1950-1966, 1967-1975, 1976-1982, 1983-1990, 1991-1995, 1996-2002, 2003-2006, 2007-2011, 2012 onwards

 If the wrong date band is assigned during the assessment, the system may produce an EPC rating for the property that is overly positive or negative as a result, depending whether the dateband is prior to, or after, the actual date of construction of your property.